surgiie/laravel-blade-cli/README.md

 If you don't have or want to install php, you can run use the provided docker script to spin up a container which you can utilize the cli with.

-**Note** - This method of use does require you to mount the directory/files you need in order to render them.
-The working directory of the container is `/app` so you can mount your files to this directory.

 ### Install Docker Script:

 ```bash